 It is important to understand the potential impact of climate change and other ESG factors on your portfolio.
 We provide the latest updates at your fingertips through our various platforms.

-Whilst responsible investing broadly applies to everyone, different regions and sectors may be taking a different approach.
-Talk to our experts about how you can create something to fit your own needs.
+Whilst sustainable investing broadly applies to everyone, different regions and sectors may be taking a different approach.
+Talk to our specialists about how you can create something to fit your own needs.

 Implementing an investment solution or OCIO can help you create a long-term strategy that aligns with your own bespoke policy on ESG.
 It can also help cut costs, reduce risk, use fewer resources and build resilient portfolios.